 While each practitioner has their own strengths and scope of training, it is important to know that fertility focused acupuncture is a holistic approach based on the principles of Traditional Chinese Medicine.
 When choosing a provider, always ask about their scope of practice, level of training and how much of their practice includes fertility work.

-R.Acs and R.TCMPs have in-depth training in all aspects of TCM Acupuncture, including Fertility Acupuncture, and many will have completed specialized post-graduate trainings and certifications in this area.
+R.Acs and R.TCMPs have in-depth training in all aspects of TCM Acupuncture, including Reproductive Health, and many will have completed specialized post-graduate trainings and extra certifications in this area.

 Have questions about Acupuncture and what to expect?
 Please contact me for a free consultation call to discuss your situation and get more specific details.